Ruth Kelly, Chair

 Coalition Building and Working with Other Organisations

-Working in coalition with fellow campaigners in the democracy sector is a key strategic aim for us.
-By teaming up with other organisations in the sector, we can bring different strengths and campaigning strategies ensuring that our impact is greater than the sum of our parts.
+Working in coalition with fellow campaigners in the democracy sector is a key part of how we will win change.
+By teaming up we can bring different strengths and campaigning strategies, ensuring that our impact is greater than the sum of our parts.

 Our Members and Supporters